-We now want to segregate end-user data traffic from VOIP and network management traffic.
+We now want to segment the network to separate end-user traffic from VOIP and network management traffic.
+Each of these segments will use its own separate IP subnet.

 - a.
 Use the configurations in Appendix D to create DATA, VOIP and MGMT VLANs. - b.
 Verify connectivity between switches using the console connections - c.
-From the workstations, try pinging any of the switches using their new addresses.
+From the PCs, try pinging any of the switches using their new addresses.
 What happened?